bloominstituteoftechnology/web-module-project-redux/README.md

 ### Task 2a:  _MVP Requirements:_

-**Step 1 - Planning 📝**
+**Step 1 - Planning 📝** *COMPLETE*

-- []Take a good amount of time to familiarize yourself with the project structure.
+- [x]Take a good amount of time to familiarize yourself with the project structure.
 Figure out what data you have and where it's being used (Pen and paper or a whiteboard will be your best friend here!)
--[] Plan out your state management structure as mentioned above.
-The only requirment is that you _must_ use Redux -[]Write out the steps you think you'll need to complete this project.
+-[x] Plan out your state management structure as mentioned above.
+The only requirment is that you _must_ use Redux -[x]Write out the steps you think you'll need to complete this project.
 It seems silly, but doing this with every project will help you grow into a better developer a lot faster.
 - [X]Take note of the few comments throughout the app.
 They are there as little guides to nudge you in the right direction.
 You're welcome 😉

 **Step 2 - And...
-Action! 🎬**
+Action! 🎬** *COMPLETE*

-- Time to get your hands on your keyboard.
+-[X] Time to get your hands on your keyboard.
 Look at the first step you wrote down and start implementing!
-- As you work through setting up redux, you can do it however you'd like.
+-[X] As you work through setting up redux, you can do it however you'd like.
 This is the flow that works for me:

 ```text
 Set up "empty" reducer and initial state 👉 Set up store and Provider 👉